 docker run -it --rm -v `pwd`:/dpf -p 50054:50054 docker.pkg.github.com/pyansys/dpf-core/dpf:v2021.1

 Note that this command shares the current directory to the

 directory contained within the image.
 This is necessary as the DPF

-binary within the image needs to access the files within the image
+binary within the image must access the files within the image

 itself.
-Any files you wish to have DPF read will have to be placed in
+Any files that you want to have DPF read must be placed in

 pwd.
 You can map other directories as needed, but these

 see the files you want it to read.

 Using the DPF Container from Python¶

 ansys.dpf.core attempts to start the DPF server at the first